mbensmida/sphinx-poc/docs/Configuration.rst

     -  :ref:`Cache configuration <Configuration.CacheConfiguration>`
        Overall introduction to the Cache configuration of eXo Platform,
        including: **Portal**, **Social**, and **ECMS**.

+    -  :ref:`End-date suggestion <Configuration.EndDateSuggestion>`
+       End-date suggestion feature in Calendar: how to configure.

     -  :ref:`Predefined users, groups and memberships <Configuration.PredefinedUserGroupMembership>`
        The configurations for users, groups and memberships initialization.